Storage Format V3

 Usage

-Specify storage_format as V3 in the PROPERTIES of the CREATE TABLE statement:
+Specify storage_format as V3 in PROPERTIES when creating a table:

 CREATE TABLE table_v3 (